Threetangle in the XY-model class with a non-integrable field background: Results for non-zero alpha

-{\em Analysis for non-zero alpha -- } For the non-transverse XY-model, we observe that its largest eigenvalues for three-site density matrices is very close to one such that $(1;1)$- and $(2;1)$-decompositions are optimal.
-We nowhere observed that the value for $p$ of the model considered was inside an convexified area.
-The results are shown in Fig.~\ref{fig:tau3-XY-nontransverse-small-gamma}.
-For larger values of $\gamma$ the value for $\sqrt{\tau_3}$ quickly decays for $\alpha\neq 0$ and will be discussed in a forthcoming paper. $\alpha$ is show in multiples of $\pi$ from $\alpha=0$ to $\alpha=\pi/2$.
-We show curves for $\gamma=0.0$ and $0.1$ in Fig.~\ref{fig:tau3-XY-nontransverse-small-gamma}. $\sqrt{\tau_3}$ is algebraically decreasing with the angle $\alpha$.
-For the XX model there is a pronounced peak at finite $\alpha$ with a maximum roughly at $h=0.5$ and $\alpha=0.03$; while $\tau_3$ decays algebraically in this maximum to a relative minimal value at $\alpha=\pi/2$, $\sqrt{\tau_3}$ proves to be essentially unaffected by the angle at an intermediate value of $h=0.3$ with reasonably high values of $\sqrt{\tau_3}\approx 0.1$.
-The independence of the latter on the alignment of the field is observed also for small values of $\gamma$ up to $\gamma=0.3$ with a value of $\sqrt{\tau_3}$ is still about $0.05$.
+For the non-transverse XY-model, we observe that its largest eigenvalues for three-site density matrices is very close to one such that $(1;1)$- and $(2;1)$-decompositions are optimal.
+We nowhere observed that the value for $p$ of the model considered was inside a convexified area.
+The results are demonstrated in Fig.~\ref{fig:tau3-XY-nontransverse-small-gamma}, where $\alpha$ is shown in multiples of $\pi$ from $\alpha=0$ to $\alpha=\pi/2$.
+For larger values of $\gamma$ the value for $\sqrt{\tau_3}$ quickly decays for $\alpha\neq 0$, as will be discussed in a forthcoming paper.
+We show curves for $\gamma=0.0$ and $0.1$. $\sqrt{\tau_3}$ is algebraically decreasing with the angle $\alpha$ For the XX model there is a pronounced peak at finite $\alpha$ with a maximum roughly at $h=0.5$ and $\alpha=0.03$; while $\sqrt{\tau_3}$ decays algebraically from this maximum to a relative minimal value at $\alpha=\pi/2$, $\sqrt{\tau_3}$ proves to be essentially unaffected by the angle at an intermediate value of $h=0.3$ with reasonably high values of $\sqrt{\tau_3}\approx 0.1$.
+The independence of the latter on the alignment of the field is observed also for small values of $\gamma$ up to $\gamma=0.3$ with a value of $\sqrt{\tau_3}$ about $0.05$.
 For models away from the symmetric XX model, we immediately see the typical maximum for $\sqrt{\tau_3}$ at vanishing angle $\alpha$.
 Away from this maximum $\sqrt{\tau_3}$ rapidly decays about an order of magnitude when the angle is about $\alpha=0.03 \,\pi$.
 This could be used to trigger the entanglement in a switch like situation having as a knob the orientation of the magnetic field.
-Likewise the independence of the entanglement of the field orientation might be used in environments where the orientation of the field is much less accurately controllable than its strength.
+Likewise the independence of the entanglement of the field orientation might be used in environments where the orientation of the field is much less accurately controllable than its strength as a guaranteed source of a threetangled state.